alexsotodigital/arg25-Projects/commonscore/README.md

 ## 🧾 Learnings
 _What did you learn or improve during ARG25?_

+During our stay at Invisible Garden, we learned about:

+- The emerging landscape of pop-up cities and the rise of permanent hubs to promote the implementation of Web3 technology in face-to-face meetings.

+- The different pain points that pop-up city organizers, such as Invisible Garden, encounter when organizing a residency, like the one we are experiencing firsthand.

+- The existing technological components for creating potential solutions to these pain points, as well as the projects that are experimenting with them.

 ## Next Steps
 _If you plan to continue development beyond ARG25, what’s next?_
+The outcome of our work is intended to help Invisible Garden continue exploring ways to collectively improve its economic arrangements.
+We are happy to continue the conversation and seek other necessary contributors to make this happen.

 _This template is part of the [ARG25 Projects Repository](https://github.com/invisible-garden/arg25-projects)._